-Output 3.2.
-The parl liamentary oversight and trans parent outreach based or n NDS/SDGs are designe d.
+-116-

 Activity 3.2.1.
-Integr rate the NDS/SDG agenda/objectiv es into parliamentary and p ublic oversight Activity 3.2.1. indicator There are several types parliamentary oversight in the country however none of them has links to the SDG agenda Delivery of capacity and methodology to improve parliamentary, COA and public PFM oversight process based on NDS/SDG agenda Parliament conduct at least one hearing on issues of alignment of budget and NDS/SDGs, taking into account gender equality commitments of the country along with social inclusion aspects of furthest behind.
-COA publishes at least one report on NDS/SDG performance audit Decision of the parliament or parliamentary committee involved COA report UNDP UNICEF Parliament CoA Output 3.3.
-An integ grated mechanism to develop a nd deliver NDS/SDG align ned strategies including financing strategy are design ned Activity 3.3.1.
-Suppo ort the establishment of a platform for policymakers and DPs o n NDS/SDG financing strat egy prioritisation.
-Activity 3.3.1. indicator coordination mechanisms: Platform will be created.
-Action plan, considering gender, women's leadership, social inclusion and climate aspects, taking into account gender, social inclusion and climate aspects, will be considered Decision of NCSD UNDP MoEC
+Integ There are several types parliamentary oversight in the country however none of them has links to the SDG agenda Delivery of capacity and methodology to improve parliamentary, COA and public PFM oversight process based on NDS/SDG agenda Parliament conduct at least one hearing on issues of alignment of budget and NDS/SDGs, taking into account gender equality commitments of the country along with social inclusion aspects of furthest behind.
+COA publishes at least one report on NDS/SDG performance audit Decision of the parliament or parliamentary committee involved COA report UNDP UNICEF Parliament CoA

+grated mechanism to develop a ed

-Development Partners Coordination Council.
-None of them is the dialogue platform to discuss NDS/SDG financing strategy Activity 3.3.2.
-Support the inclusion and climate aspect.
-Activity 3.3.2. indicator There is methodology of strategic planning for sustainable development approved by MoEC.
+Activity 3.3.1. indicator There are several coordination mechanisms: at the Presidential level - National Council for Sustainable Development, At the Government level - Macroeconomic and Investment Policy Coordination Council, on the DPs' level - The Development Partners Coordination Council.
+None of them is the dialogue platform to discuss NDS/SDG financing strategy A draft decision on the creation of the Platform is be prepared and proposals and an action plan is developed Platform will be created.
+Action plan, considering gender, women's leadership, social inclusion and climate aspects, taking into account gender, social inclusion and climate aspects, will be considered Decision of NCSD UNDP MoE Activity 3.3.2.
+Support th inclusion and climate aspec e establishment of a national s strategic NDS/SDG-aligned p planning process taking int o account gender and social Activity 3.3.2. indicator There is methodology of strategic planning for sustainable development approved by MoE.
 It says that that a Strategic document should take into account SDG progress reports.
-However this provision does not have any details Report with recommendations, on addressing gender equality, and social inclusion and climate aspects, to align national strategic planning and SDGs is developed Relevant strategic gender sensitive planning methodology is amended based on recommendation o account gender and social MoEC's decision UNDP MoEC
+However this provision does not have any details Report with recommendations, on addressing gender equality, and social inclusion and climate aspects, to align national strategic planning and SDGs is developed Relevant strategic gender sensitive planning methodology is amended based on recommendation MoE's decision UNDP MoE